-Having to explain a nursing schedule to non-nurses is, well, interesting.
-When we say that we “only” work three days a week, we are met with disbelief and incredulity.
-I mean, what other profession gets four days off a week, right?
-We can see the jealousy in their eyes as they hear of our oh-so-long “weekends” and so much time with our family.
+Having to explain a nursing schedule to non-nurses can be somewhat complication due to how irregular it can be.
+When nurses say that they “only” work three days a week, they can be met with jealousy and misunderstanding.
+Those who do not work 12-hour (or longer) shifts, may think that only working three days a week is a cakewalk.
 And at that point, we can let them believe all of that…or we can set them straight.
 Well, if you’ve been wondering, here’s the real truth about working three days a week as a nurse.

-Even if your hospital or facility is properly staffed for regular days, there’s always the possibility that there is “extra business” that needs to be attended to.
-Certain times of the year are notorious for bringing in more patients and sometimes the number of patients exceeds the availability of nurses.
+Even if your hospital or facility is properly staffed for regular days, there’s always the possibility that there are more patients to care for than staff working.
+There are certain times of the year are notorious for bringing in more patients, such as flu season, and sometimes the number of patients exceeds the availability of nurses.
 Some specialties experience unpredictable surges that also require more help.
-For example, there could be an inordinate number of women giving birth on the same day, which means you could be called in to assist if there aren’t enough nurses on staff.
+For example, there could be an increase in number of women giving birth on the same day, which means you could be called in to assist if there aren’t enough nurses on staff.

-If you tell a person with a regular 9-5 job that you only work three days, they’ll immediately think of three 9-5 days of the work that they do, and that doesn’t really sound so bad!
-However, we never work an 8-hour shift.
-We will always be scheduled for 12-hour shifts, at the bare minimum.
-And we know that those 12 hours often turn into 13, 14, or even 15 hours of work in a single day.
-There’s a lot of follow-up work to be done, and even changing over to the next shift of nurses could require extra time, especially if there are a few unique cases on board.
-So instead of three normal workdays, we get three really long days where we don’t actually know when we will be able to clock out and go home.
+If you tell a person with a regular five days a week, 9-5 job that you only work three days, they’ll immediately think of three 9-5 days of the work that they do, and that doesn’t really sound so bad!
+However, the shifts are 12.5-12 hours and can often turn into 13-14 hour shifts.
+There is a lot of follow-up work to be done, and even changing over to the next shift of nurses could require extra time, especially if there are a few complicated cases on board.
+So instead of three normal workdays, they are three really long days where they do not actually know when they will be able to clock out and go home.

 Physically, nursing is harsh on the body.
-We are constantly on our feet, walking with a purpose from room to room to check on patients, occasionally being forced into a sprint if an emergency is calling.
-We have to push beds and wheelchairs, lift patients (who are ever-increasing in size and weight as we face an obesity epidemic in the United States), and are constantly bending, kneeling, lifting, reaching, and twisting.
-And with all of this strenuous physical activity, we hardly ever have time to rest or eat during our shift.
-Breaks get shortened as needed, depending on the patients, so it’s difficult to say if we’ll ever be able to sit down for five minutes straight.
+Nurses are constantly on their feet, walking quickly around the unit to check on patients, and occasionally being forced into a sprint if an emergency is calling.
+Nurses have to push beds and wheelchairs, lift patients who are unable to move themselves, and are constantly bending, kneeling, lifting, reaching, and twisting.
+And with all of this strenuous physical activity, nurses hardly ever have time to rest or eat during their shifts.
+Breaks get shortened regularly or not taken at all depending on the patients, so it’s often difficult to sit down for five minutes straight.

 And if the physical toll weren’t enough, there’s also the emotional toll of nursing.
-We get to know so many wonderful patients and their families.
-We work with them closely and stick by their side as they fight for healing.
-We see people constantly in pain and trying their hardest to put on a happy face.
-And, of course, we see a lot of death, more than people should have to see.
-And yet we go back to work again and again because it’s worth it to us.
-Unfortunately, we often aren’t as good at taking care of ourselves as we do of others; the presence of depression, anxiety, and other mental and emotional problems are on the rise in the nursing population.
+Nurses get to know so many wonderful patients and their families.
+They work with them closely and stick by their side as they fight for healing.
+And, of course, nurses see a lot of death and suffering, and yet we go back to work again and again because it’s worth it to us.
+Unfortunately, nurses often aren’t as good at taking care of ourselves as they do of others; the presence of depression, anxiety, and other mental and emotional problems are on the rise in the nursing population.